hyperledger/indy-hipe/text/rel-mgmt-protocol/README.md

 must share a common authorization.
 This means that it is illegal for key 1 to authorize part of the list, and for key 2 to authorize another part.
-All keys must authorize the complete delta, so each authorizer knows the full scope of the change.
+All keys must authorize the complete delta, so each authorizer knows the full scope of the change they are endorsing.
+(If key 2's authorization is only relevant to part of the delta, it still endorses all of it.
+Having redundant or unnecessary authorization on a particular operation is never an error.)

 ##### Across Domains Versus Within A Domain

 Most protocols between identity owners deal only with messages that cross a domain boundary--what Alice sends to Bob, or vice versa.
-What Alice does internally is none of Bob's business.
-In other words, interoperability is only a function of messages that get passed to external parties, not things that happen inside one's own domain.
+What Alice does internally is generally none of Bob's business.
+Interoperability is only a function of messages that get passed to external parties, not things that happen inside one's own domain.